discordjs/guide/guide/popular-topics/canvas.md

 ### Package installation

-After installing all the necessary software, run `npm i canvas` if you use npm, or `yarn add canvas` if you use Yarn.
+After installing all the necessary software, run `npm i canvas` if you use npm or `yarn add canvas` if you use Yarn.

 ## Getting started